ashishki/Signal_Count/README.md

 - No ERC20, USDC, stablecoin, or real-money reward flow.
 - Native test-ETH payout evidence is opt-in, capped, tiny, and only for testnet.
 - No full archival chain reorg rollback beyond the configured repair window.
+- Market/news inputs in the demo are fixture-labelled, not live market data.
+- Signal Count is decision support, not trading advice or price prediction.

 ## Test